Medicare Enrollment Periods

 One of the first Medicare Enrollment Periods is your initial enrollment period is 7 months long.
 It starts on the first day of the month 3 months prior to your 65th birthday.
 It ends the last day of the month 3 months after your 65th birthday.

 There is one exception: if your birthday is on the first of the month.
 If so everything is moved forward by a month.
 For example: 10/1 birthday means your enrollment period begins 6/1 and ends 12/31

 During your initial enrollment period, you can enroll in Original Medicare (Part A and B), Medicare Advantage plan, or Medicare Part D.

 When is Medicare Supplement Open Enrollment?

-Once you are enrolled in Medicare Part A and B, there is a six-month open enrollment period for Medigap (Medicare Supplement) plans.
+Once you are enrolled in Medicare Part A and B, another Medicare Enrollment Plan opens up.
+There is a six-month open enrollment period for Medigap (Medicare Supplement) plans.
 This window begins with your Part B effective date and is a one-time election period.

 I missed my Medicare enrollment period